mks1313/Portfolio/README.md

-This is a web page made in JavaScript React + Vite, in order to show my information related to programming.
+This is a web page made in JavaScript React + Vite, in order to show my information about me and my skills.